gswcm/portfolio/source/project/index.md

 Once the form is completed and submitted, the registration is treated as _unconfirmed_ or _pending_ until after the sponsor would follow confirmation link from the automated e-mail.
 Should this happen within the grace period, the same registration info will become available for the last moment editing and final submission.

 **Important note**: The registration process allows for unrestricted submission of registration info.
 All unconfirmed (pending) registrations expire in 1 day.
 The registration process is password-free.

+<a id="markdown-admin-user-workflow" name="admin-user-workflow"></a>
+### Admin user workflow

+<a id="markdown-who-is-an-admin" name="who-is-an-admin"></a>
+#### Who is an admin?
+The _admin_ role is hardcoded to map selected e-mail addresses and is defined in `./backend/lib/admins.js` file.
+The _admin_ role is associated with _tournament organizer(s)_.

+<a id="markdown-access-of-the-admin-interface" name="access-of-the-admin-interface"></a>
+#### Access of the admin interface
+The _admin_ interface will be exposed to users listed as _admins_ (see above) and accessing the registration portal at `/start` URL.
+Such users will be prompted to follow `/admin` link to access the actual _admin_ interface.
+Alternatively, they can play the role of a _normal user_ and continue with _normal user workflow_ as discussed above.

+<a id="markdown-authentication-mechanism" name="authentication-mechanism"></a>
+#### Authentication mechanism
+Access to the _admin_ interface is restricted to _authenticated_ users only.
+The _admin_ membership defined in the `./backend/lib/admins.js` file sets a _necessary_ but not a _sufficient_ condition.
+The _admin_ page available at `/admin` exposes two variants of the content matching _authorized_, and  _non-authorized_ sessions.
+The _non-authorized_ variant is present by default until after valid _admin credentials_, i.e. e-mail and password are entered.
+There is no _Submit_  button that can be clicked to initiate credential validation, instead, a mechanism relying on `lodash.debounce()` with a delay of 500 ms is used to counteract possible bruteforce attack.

+Having specified valid _admin credentials_ a user exposed to the _authorized_ version of the _admin_ interface that is discussed in details in the next section.
+The prompt for entering email/password is no longer shown, and is replaced by the real content of the page.

+This application does not rely on HTTP sessions for authentication purposes.
+It is done on purpose, to explore the paradigm of the _stateless_ backend &mdash; a better fit for scalable implementations.
+Every request sent from the _admin_ interface to the _admin_ API includes previously entered credentials that are validated prior performing requested _admin_ task.
+This approach mimics **JWT** way of sending authentication data along with every request, but does not facilitate _digital signatures_ for data integrity validation.

+It is worth stating that since credential data are passed to the backend with no encryption, the **app has to be served using HTTPs protocol** configured at the Nginx level.

+<a id="markdown-admin-interface-features" name="admin-interface-features"></a>
+#### Admin interface features
+The _admin_ interface features 5 tabs:

+- **Records** tab allows to work (add/delete/edit) with _team registrations_.
+Organizers can navigate through the collection of submitted registrations by means of setting up **flexible filters**.
+Any combination of the following criteria can be utilized to display a subset of all submitted registrations:

+	- Paid vs. non-Paid registration
+	- Substring seen in the sponsor's e-mail address
+	- Substring seen in the sponsor's name
+	- Substring seen in the School name
+	- School division (any given school belongs to a certain _division_)
+	- Whether or not the sponsor is also an admin
+	- Whether or not the registration has been confirmed via e-mail

+  An exampled view of the _Records_ tab is illustrated on this screenshot: [http://nimb.ws/hR9p06](http://nimb.ws/hR9p06).

+ On top of ability to display a subset of all registration records, this interface allows to work with individually _selected team_.
+More specifically, it is possible to

+	- _confirm_ a registration in case when (for some reasons) team sponsor did not receive a confirmation e-mail
+	- _delete_ a registration if one had been made by mistake or the team is no longer willing to participate in the tournament
+	- _copy_ e-mail address of the team sponsor to the clipboard and then use it to compose an e-mail
+	- _download_ a PDF file that needs to be printed on Scantron sheets for identification purposes

+ The _download_ action can be applied to the entire list of currently filtered teams, should admin needs to prepare a PDF, say for the entire division.

+ The introduction of an ability to print student identification data directly on the Scantron sheets has significantly simplified the tournament preparation phase.
+In the past, organizers would have to print named labels and stick them onto each Scantron sheet.
+Moreover, specific IDs had to be _imprinted_ (4 marks made by #2 pencil) by hands while leaving great opportunity for a typo or other kinds of mistakes.
+With the introduction of direct printing on Scantron sheets these problems no longer affect the preparation phase.

+- **Questions** tab allows to edit _tournament questions_, which is to specify _category_ and answer _key_ for every given question.
+There are 40 questions ranging 5 different categories and allowing 5 possible answers with only one answer being considered as correct.

+ An exampled view of the _Questions_ tab is illustrated on this screenshot: [http://nimb.ws/3j1nQJ](http://nimb.ws/3j1nQJ)

+- **Scantron** tab allows to interact with **Scantron controller** discussed in the [dedicated section of this document](#pitron-mdash-a-raspberry-flavored-scantron-controller) below.
+Also it allows to edit a set of scan records currently stored in the database.
+Taking into account the possibility of submitting duplicated scan records, the interface introduces 2 ways of uploading scan data to the database:

+	- Submit the data while _skipping_ duplicates
+	- Submit the data while _overriding_ duplicates

+ An exampled view of the _Scantron_ tab is illustrated on this screenshot: [http://nimb.ws/L1SoPF](http://nimb.ws/L1SoPF)

+- **Results** tab mimics presentation of the **Results** page available at `/stats` while adding a number of extra features

+	- Tournament results processing **log** that includes information on _processing errors_ and a list of _no show_ students.
+The _no show_ list can be filtered with respect to _student id_ or _student name_.
+	- Ability to augment tournament results by associating "ciphering total" value assigned to each team on the basis of team-level competition.

+ An exampled view of the _Results_ tab is illustrated on this screenshot: [http://nimb.ws/6ivMpb](http://nimb.ws/6ivMpb)

+<a id="markdown-pitron-mdash-a-raspberry-flavored-scantron-controller" name="pitron-mdash-a-raspberry-flavored-scantron-controller"></a>
+## PiTron &mdash; a Raspberry Flavored Scantron Controller